-Because occupations involving physical labor dominate the local economy, Kingman is generally considered to be a blue-collar town.
-39.53% of the Kingman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Kingman is a blue-collar town, with 39.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kingman is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Kingman who work in food service (13.57%), management occupations (11.84%), and teaching (7.76%).

 Compared to the rest of the country, citizens of Kingman spend much less time in their cars: on average, their commute to work is only 18.27 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.